SxlaxsDev/charsystem/README.md

 # simpleChar
-A free Version of my Character System, wich will be released in March on [GmodStore.com](https://gmodstore.com/), that is to be used in any [DarkRP](https://github.com/FPtje/DarkRP) based Gamemode.
+A free Version of my Character System, which will be released in April on [GmodStore.com](https://gmodstore.com/), that is to be used in any [DarkRP](https://github.com/FPtje/DarkRP) based Gamemode.

 ## Prerequisites
 [The Materials and Backgrounds](https://steamcommunity.com/sharedfiles/filedetails/?id=1942736311)